dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA2255](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2255): The 'ModuleInitializer' attribute should not be used in libraries

 Module initializers are intended to be used by application code to ensure an application's components are initialized before the application code begins executing.
-If library code declares a 'ModuleInitializer' method, it can interfere with application initialization and also lead to limitations in that application's trimming abilities.
-Library code should therefore not utilize the 'ModuleInitializer' attribute, but instead expose methods that can be used to initialize any components within the library and allow the application to invoke the method during application initialization.
+If library code declares a method with the 'ModuleInitializerAttribute', it can interfere with application initialization and also lead to limitations in that application's trimming abilities.
+Instead of using methods marked with 'ModuleInitializerAttribute', the library should expose methods that can be used to initialize any components within the library and allow the application to invoke the method during application initialization.

 |Item|Value|
 |-|-|